Tap the text to show or hide reading controls.

 But the severed arm reattached itself in an instant.

-Valerian’s expression carried a flicker of annoyance, and Seraphina, her face still expressionless, drove home another spear of magically conjured ice.
+Annoyance flickered across Valerian’s face, and Seraphina, her expression still blank, drove home another conjured spear of ice.

 I need treatment.
 You two.